jkool702/forkrun/README.md

     (-j|-p) <#> : num worker coprocs. set number of worker coprocs.
 Default is $(nproc).
     -l <#>      : num lines per function call (batch size). set static number of lines to pass to the function on each function call.
 Disables automatic dynbamic batch size adjustment. if -l=1 then the "read from a pipe" mode (-p) flag is automatically activated (disable with flag `+p`)
     -L <#[,#]>  : set initial (<#>) or initial+maximum (<#,#>) lines per batch while keeping the automatic batch size adjustment enabled
-    -t <path>   : set tmp directoiry. set the directory where the temp files containing lines from stdin will be kept (when -l != 1).
-These files will be saved inside a new mktemp-generated     -d <delimiter>: set the delimiter to something other than a newline (default) or NULL ((-z|-0) flag)
+    -t <path>   : set tmp directory. set the directory where the temp files containing lines from stdin will be kept.
+These files will be saved inside a new mktemp-generated directory created under the directory specified here.
+Default is '/dev/shm'
+-d <delimiter>: set the delimiter to something other than a newline (default) or NULL ((-z|-0) flag). must be a single character.
 ```

 **FLAGS WITHOUT ARGUMENTS**: for each of these passing `-<FLAG>` enables the feasture, and passing `+<FLAG>` disables the feature.
 Unless othjerwise noted, all features are, by default, disabled.
 If a given flag is passed multiple times both enabling `-<FLAG>` and disabling `+<FLAG>` some option, the last one passed is used.